 One of the most powerful features of the Clink is that it is scriptable through Lua.
 It is possible to add custom command completion logic, add or change the keybindings or even modify the look of the prompt.

 On startup, Clink looks for a clink.lua script, which is an entry point for all extension registrations.
-There are a couple of places where Clink tries to locate the file, one of them is the %CLINK_INPUTRC%
+There are a couple of places where Clink tries to locate the file, one of them is the %CLINK_INPUTRC% folder.
+There should be an empty clink.lua file in the %ConEmuBaseDir%\clink folder (comes as a part of the Clink release).
+To make it visible to ConEmu and Clink, add a CLINK_INPUTRC variable to the ConEmu Environment configuration: set CLINK_INPUTRC=%ConEmuBaseDir%\clink.

 Not so long ago, I found that Cmder (a quite opinionated build of ConEmu) distribution already contains Clink and completion files for all super popular command-line utilities.
 A little bit of search showed that completions in Cmder come from the GitHub - vladimir-kotikov/clink-completions repository.

-.
+Download the latest available clink-completions release and unpack it in the %ConEmuBaseDir%\clink\profile.
 I decided to drop the version number from the clink-completions folder name, so I would not have to update the registration script every time I update the completions.
 I also made the registration of the Clink extensions maximally universal.
 I went with a convention-based approach to files and folders organization:

 - Each Clink extension should be put into a separate folder under

-.
+%ConEmuBaseDir%\clink\profile.
 This ensures proper grouping and logical separation of scripts. - Each Clink extension group should define a registration script under

-. - Code in
+%ConEmuBaseDir%\clink\profile. - Code in

-should locate all registration scripts under%ConEmuBaseDir%\clink\profile
+clink.luashould locate all registration scripts under%ConEmuBaseDir%\clink\profileand unconditionally execute them.

 Example folder structure: